google/xls/docs_src/dslx_reference.md

 ```
 for (i, accum): (u32, u32) in u32:0..u32:4 {
+  ...
+}
 ```

+The range expression `m..=n` represents a range of values from `m` to `n`, inclusive.

+A range expression is evaluated at compile time as a constant array containing the values in the range.

 There also exists a `range()` builtin function that performs the same operation.